PAPERS, PRE-PRINTS, REVIEWS

 dimer to heptamer assembly, applied to activating

 cancer cell apoptosis.
-See our SpySwitch paper above for further optimized
+See our SpySwitch paper above for further optimized purification.

 SnoopLigase peptide-peptide conjugation enables modular vaccine assembly